-Gastroparesis literally translated means “stomach paralysis”.
-Gastroparesis is a digestive disorder in which the motility of the stomach is either abnormal or absent.
+Gastroparesis is a chronic disorder which means delayed stomach emptying without a blockage.
 In healthy people, when the stomach is functioning normally, contractions of the stomach help to crush ingested food and then propel the pulverized food into the small intestine where further digestion and absorption of nutrients occurs.
-When the condition of gastroparesis is present the stomach is unable to contract normally, and therefore cannot crush food nor propel food into the small intestine properly.
-Normal digestion may not occur.

 |Medications associated with impaired gastric emptying